kd365/mem0_deployment_lab/infra/README.md

 # Infrastructure (Terraform)

-This repo includes an **optional Terraform deployment** that can provision all AWS resources needed to run the Mem0 stack on EC2.
+This repo includes a **Terraform deployment** that provisions the AWS resources needed to run the Mem0 stack on EC2.

 ## Start Here